 500 and 700 North Hurstbourne

-Planning and design is currently underway for 500 and 700 North, ShelbyHurst’s newest properties.
-With construction set to begin later this year, these properties will have between 100,000 and 130,000 square feet of Louisville’s most prestigious office space.
+Construction for 700 North is currently underway and is anticipated to open mid-2014 while planning and design for 500 North has just begun.
+With completion of the total office campus, these properties will have between 100,000 and 130,000 square feet of Louisville’s most prestigious office facilities

 ShelbyHurst was designed around a four-lane boulevard through the campus bordered by bike lanes and wide attractive sidewalks.
 Special attention was given to enhancing green space and improving the life of the surrounding community.
 The green design of the entire development, combined with the convenience of a new boulevard and modern throughways, will facilitate driving, walking and biking through the campus.